2-categorical affine symmetries of quantum enveloping algebras: The sl n+1 case

 Note that while $N$ may have multiple generating sets like $G_\tau$, not all of them will satisfy conditions \ref{it:lcmerror} through \ref{it:nonisodelete}.
 These 4 conditions essentially tell us how to take a given set of generators of this form and complete them to one that is compatible with the sorts of error terms that arise in this proof.
+A basic example of this procedure is in Lemma \ref{lem:newgens}.
 Note also that this is generally not a splitting of right $H_\alpha$-modules.

 \begin{proof} In this proof, we generally drop the idempotent $1_{*v}$ from elements of $1_{*v}H_\alpha$ for simplicity.
-We first show that $N_r$ is exactly $N$, which implies also that $N_r$ is a left $H_{\alpha-\beta}$ module.
+We first show that $N_r$ is exactly $N$, which implies also that $N_r$ is a left $H_{\alpha-\beta}$-module.
 By conditions \ref{it:mostpoly}, \ref{it:rightside}, and \ref{it:goodpoly}, we see that $N_r \subset N$.
 For the reverse inclusion, first note that $G_x 1_{*v}H_\alpha\subset N_r$ by definition.
 For the various $\tau_\sigma\in G_\tau$, we study the image of the maps

 We have the following decomposition of $\kf[x_1,\dots x_{-1}]$ modules;

 By condition \ref{it:goodpoly}, $\tau_{\sigma}\times (\kf[x_1,\dots x_{-1}]1_{*\sigma^{-1}(v)})\subset \kf[x_1,\dots x_{-1}]\tau_{\sigma} 1_{*\sigma^{-1}(v)}$. $N_r$ is closed under multiplication by any polynomial, so we need only show each $1_{*v}\tau_{\sigma} \tau_\omega\in N_r$.
 Fix $\omega \in S_{|\alpha|}$.
 We argue by induction on $l(\omega)+l(\sigma)$.
 We have two cases.